Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Loose Parts For Babies and Toddlers

-It may seem a safety concern to give very young children loose items to explore, but with thoughtful selection, they can start their play with specific materials to start.
+It may seem a safety concern to give very young children loose items to explore, but with thoughtful selection, they can start their play with specific materials.
 Babies and toddlers are naturally curious so it is a wonderful opportunity to respond to their needs.

-A beautiful set of Natural Wooden Treasures are designed to stimulate the imagination and discover creative ability.
-Read our blog Benefits of Heuristic Play and learn how to create your own Treasure Baskets to encourage independent play and investigation, allowing children to make their own choices from a selection of different everyday items.
+A beautiful set of Natural Wooden Treasures is designed to stimulate the imagination and discover creative ability.
+Read our blog Benefits of Heuristic Playand learn how to create your Treasure Baskets to encourage independent play and investigation, allowing children to make their own choices from a selection of different everyday items.

 Loose Parts Collection for Preschoolers